PatrickMurphy22/Wanderers/README.md

 Bug: Images on Iphone were zoomed in and not displaying correct image

-fix: added Background-attachment:scrolled;
+fix: Added Background-attachment:scrolled; which fixed issue.

-Bug:
+Bug: On safari the hover image wasnt working and the text wouldnt appear for the cities on the home page.
-Fix:
+Fix: Changed css to have the name of the city visible on the images on screens below 550px.

 # Credits